Clifton College Close Ground

 Clifton College Close is a cricket venue in Clifton College, Bristol, which was used by Gloucestershire for 96 first-class matches between 1871 and 1932.
 It is first recorded as a cricket venue in 1860 and remains in use for local matches.

 The Close witnessed 13 of W. G. Grace's first-class hundreds for Gloucestershire in the County Championship.
 Grace's children attended the college.
+Children aged 3-18 are welcomed to attend the college.